scala/improvement-proposals/content/replace-nonsensical-unchecked-annotation.md

 Nominally, the purpose of the annotation is to silence warnings (_from the [API docs](https://www.scala-lang.org/api/3.3.1/scala/unchecked.html#)_):
 > An annotation to designate that the annotated entity should not be considered for additional compiler checks.

+_The exact meaning of this description is open to interpretation, leading to differences between Scala 2.13 and Scala 3.x.
+See the [misinterpretation](#misinterpretation-of-unchecked) annex for more._

 In the following code however, the word `unchecked` is a misnomer, so could be confused for another meaning by an inexperienced user: